solo-io/supergloo/docs/content/reference/cli/meshctl_install_enterprise.md

       --chart-values-file string         File containing value overrides for the Gloo Mesh Helm chart --cluster-domain string            The Cluster Domain used by the Kubernetes DNS Service in the registered cluster.
 Defaults to 'cluster.local'.
 Read more: https://kubernetes.io/docs/tasks/administer-cluster/dns-custom-nameservers/
       --cluster-name string              Name with which to register the cluster running Gloo Mesh, only applies if --register is also set (default "mgmt-cluster")
+      --crds-chart-file string           Path to a local Helm chart for installing Gloo Mesh CRDs.
+If unset, this command will install Gloo Mesh CRDs from the publicly released Helm chart.
   -d, --dry-run                          Output installation manifest -h, --help                             help for enterprise
       --kubeconfig string                path to the kubeconfig from which the management cluster will be accessed